Shaft (1971 film): Plot

 In January 1971, private detective John Shaft is informed that some gangsters are looking for him.
-He spots one of the men waiting for him in his office building, and ambushes him.
+He spots one of the men waiting for him in his office building and ambushes him.
 At gunpoint, he brings him to his office, where the second gangster is already waiting.
 During a short fight, Shaft dodges one of them, who falls out of a window.
 The other one reveals that Bumpy Jonas, the leader of a Harlem-based organized crime family, wants Shaft brought uptown to Harlem for a meeting.
-At the police station, Lt.
-Vic Androzzi and a detective question Shaft about the gangster's death, which Shaft calls an "accident".
+At the police station, Lieutenant Vic Androzzi and a detective question Shaft about the gangster's death, which Shaft calls an "accident".
 Androzzi allows Shaft to return to the streets for 48 hours to gather more information.
 Shaft meets with Bumpy, who tearfully reveals that his daughter has been kidnapped.
+Shaft is at first dismissive, accusing her of being a runaway or on drugs, until Jonas says she was on her way to college when she got abducted.
 He asks Shaft to ensure her safe return, and Shaft agrees to help.
 Bumpy advises that Shaft should seek out Ben Buford, a black militant leader.

 Shaft tracks down Buford, and a shootout ensues with an unknown assailant.
-Afterwards, Shaft is told by Androzzi that Shaft, not Ben, was the target, and that tensions brewing between the uptown hoods belonging to Bumpy Jonas and the downtown Mafiosi have culminated in other murders.
+Afterward, Shaft is told by Androzzi that Shaft, not Ben, was the target, and that tensions brewing between the uptown hoods belonging to Bumpy Jonas and the downtown Mafiosi have culminated in other murders.
 Androzzi laments that the issue is seen as black-against-white to the general public and worries about the escalation into a full-blown race war.
 He also shows Shaft some pictures of Mafia men who just arrived in New York.
 Shaft and Ben meet with Bumpy and accuse him of setting up the shootout.
-After agreeing to pay $10,000 for each of Ben's men who died, Ben and Shaft join forces to find Bumpy's daughter.
+After Bumpy agrees to pay $10,000 for each of Ben's men who died, Ben and Shaft join forces to find Bumpy's daughter.